AI IN MARKETING2025-05-15⏱️ 16 min read

 Best Practices of Data Cleaning using AI

-Before you initiate the data cleaning process, you need to have clarity on what you want to achieve and how you will do it.
+Before you initiate the data cleaning process, you need to be clear about what you want to achieve and how you will do it.
 Implement the following best practices:

-Take a bird’s eye view of your data: Ensue that the person who is conducting analysis is not relying on the results from the data.
+Take a bird's-eye view of your data: Ensure the person conducting the analysis is not relying on the data's results.

-Expand controls on inputs: Ensure that the system contains cleanest data.
+Expand controls over inputs: Ensure the system uses the cleanest data.

-Find and resolve poor data: Stop poor data before it leads to incorrect results by using tools that have that feature.
+Find and resolve poor data: Stop poor data before it leads to incorrect results by using tools that have this feature.

 Restrict the sample size: With vast datasets, vast samples needlessly extend prep time and reduce performance.